Benjamin Zephaniah - Poet, writer, lyricist and musician.

 I produced 60 paintings during the incarceration and most paintings are tagged with a HM PRISON clothing label to show where the works were created.

-A year bfore my release, my work were featured at London's renowned Southbank Centre as part of the Koestler Trust's 'Catching Dreams' exhibition.
-Two days after my release the following year I was able to attend the openning of “We Are All Human” exhibition at the same venue curated by the poet, writer, lyricist and musician, Benjamin Zephaniah and who chose my painting Miniscule Beauty as the main image for the exhibition.
+A year before my release, my works were featured at London's renowned Southbank Centre as part of the Koestler Trust's 'Catching Dreams' exhibition.
+Two days after my release the following year I was able to attend the openning of “We Are All Human” exhibition at the same venue curated by the poet, writer, lyricist and musician, Benjamin Zephaniah and who chose my painting Miniscule Beauty as the poster image for the exhibition.

 As a prise I was awarded a fine art scholarship from The Monument Trust and have not looked back.
 I have had several solo exhibitions as well as being part of group ones.